souravdewett/BookSearchTool/README.md

 * `What would you add to your solution if you had more time?`
 * ` If you didn't spend much time on the coding test, then use this as an opportunity toexplain what you would add.`

-Answer: I spent like 3 hours on building the logic.
-Spent between 2 to 3 hours for CSS.
+`I spent like 3 hours on building the logic.
+Spent between 2 to 3 hours for CSS.`
 * `If I had more time I would have added an option for read later as in a library like this there is always a chance that you like multiple books and then you forget what was the name of the others that button would have made it very useful.`

 ### `What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.`